 Future of Text

 Text is visualised rhetoric and as such it is a form persuasion–text is seldom written without it’s function being to persuade the reader of it’s importance and truthfulness.
-As such, it carries vast potential to persuade to enlighten, to subvert or to obscure – to enlighten with knowledge, wisdom or insight, to subvert an election and to obscure knowledge through pure volume.
+As such, it carries vast potential to persuade in order to enlighten, to subvert or to obscure – to enlighten with knowledge, wisdom or insight, to subvert an election and to obscure knowledge through volume.